-Kehoe Law Firm, P.C. is making consumers aware that on May 28, 2019, a class action complaint alleging violations of the Telephone Consumer Protection Act...
+Kehoe Law Firm, P.C. is making consumers aware of the following Telephone Consumer Protection Act (“TCPA”) class action lawsuit filings: The Baltimore Life Insurance Company...
 Read More →

 The Telephone Consumer Protection Act of 1991, 47 U.S.C. § 227 (“TCPA”), prohibits most autodialed, automated or prerecorded non-emergency calls and text messages to cell phones without the call recipient’s prior express consent, regardless of the call’s content.

 Absent prior express consent or an established business relationship, artificial, automated or prerecorded telemarketing sales calls or unsolicited “junk” fax advertisements to residential landlines are prohibited.

 Automated telemarketing sales calls to cell phone and residential telephone numbers placed on the National Do Not Call Registry are prohibited, with some exceptions.
 Prerecorded or autodialed calls to residential landline phone numbers registered on the National Do Not Call Registry, such as market research or surveys, polling calls, emergency and informational calls or text messages (e.g., school closings, flight information), or calls on behalf of tax-exempt, non-profit groups are permitted.

 As a consumer, you can bring a lawsuit based on violations of the TCPA.
 You may be able to recover at least $500 for each illegal robocall, text message, unsolicited “junk” fax advertisement or impermissible telemarketing sales call you receive.
 If a court determines the caller willfully or knowingly violated the TCPA’s regulations, you may be able to recover up to $1,500 for each TCPA violation.